graphql/graphql-spec/spec/Section 6 -- Execution.md

 {"soulMate"}, and the {objectValue} representing John Lennon.
 It would be expected to yield the value representing Yoko Ono.

-List values are resolved similarly.
-For example, {ResolveFieldValue} might also accept the {objectType} `MusicBand`, the {field} {"members"}, and the {objectValue} representing the Beatles.
-It would be expected to yield a collection of values representing John Lennon, Paul McCartney, Ringo Starr and George Harrison.

 ResolveFieldValue(objectType, objectValue, fieldName, argumentValues):

 - Let {resolver} be the internal function provided by {objectType} for